 - Using MySQL alias to make the queries more readable – introduces you to aliases including table alias and column alias to improve the readability of complex queries and avoid ambiguous error when querying data from multiple tables that have same column names.

 - Joining tables using INNER JOIN – applies inner join technique to query data from multiple related tables.

-- Joining tables using LEFT JOIN – learns how to use left join to produce a result set that contains rows from the table on the left side of the join and fill the unmatched rows with
+- Joining tables using LEFT JOIN – learns how to use the left join to produce a result set that contains rows from the table on the left side of the join and finds the unmatched rows with NULL values.

 - Grouping rows into subgroups using GROUP BY clause– shows you how to group rows into subgroups based on columns or expressions.